Lake Washington Institute of Technology: Community Resource Fair

 Lake Washington Institute of Technology often hosts events geared toward its community members.
 Events include the monthly Community Resource Fair, in partnership with the City of Kirkland, City of Redmond, WorkSource Seattle-King County, and the King County Library System.
 The goal of the event is to provide community and college resources in one location to support low-income, marginalized populations who face barriers in the Seattle Eastside communities.
 The resource fair services include housing, transportation, food assistance, mental health, immigrant/refugee services, health, and dental care, training and education, domestic violence, disability support, and more.

-Job Fair

-LWTech hosts its Job Fairs in the fall and spring.
-Hosted by LWTech’s Employment Resource Center in partnership with WorkSource Snohomish and King Counties, the job fairs feature dozens of companies that are in search of employees.
-The event is free and open to students, graduates, and members of the community.
-LWTech aims to connect job seekers and local employers that are currently hiring.

 Annual Spring Plant Sale

 The Spring Plant Sale, one of the most popular events that takes place at Lake Washington Institute of Technology (LWTech), features a variety of plants grown from seed to sale by LWTech environmental horticulture students, including fuchsia baskets, annuals, vegetable starts, succulents, perennials, herb starts, and hundreds of bedding plants.
 LWTech environmental horticulture students grow over a hundred crops.
 These include vegetables and herbs that grow exceptionally well in the Pacific Northwest climate.
 Proceeds from the annual plant sale go to the environmental horticulture program and student scholarships.